 Some forms on this site require the use of Google’s reCAPTCHA service before they can be submitted.
 The purpose of these cookies is to avoid getting challenged every time you want to submit a form.
 If you consent to use Google’s reCAPTCHA service, a cookie is created that stores your consent.
 This cookie deletes itself after thirty days.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
-Examples of embedded content are the Spotify widget in the side bar and YouTube videos in posts and on pages.
+Embedded content from other websites behaves in the exact same way as if you would visit the other website.
+Examples of embedded content on this site are the Spotify and Twitter widgets in the side bar and YouTube videos in posts and on pages.

 Note that blocking these cookies interferes with the embedded content.
-If you want to watch an embedded video on the site, you need to allow these cookies.
+If you want to watch an embedded video on the site, or see my tweets, you need to allow these cookies.

 What rights you have over your data

-If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data I hold about you, including any data you have provided to me.
-You can also request that I erase any personal data I hold about you.
+If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data I have, including any data you have provided to me.
+You can also request that I erase any personal data I have.
 This does not include any data I am obliged to keep for administrative, legal, or security purposes.

 If you want to use your rights, you can contact me through my contact form.
 Note that under Dutch law, I have to ask for proper identification before handing over any personal data and that I can only disclose your personal data to you.
 I am not allowed to share your data with anyone else without your written permission.

 Where I send your data

 Visitor comments may be checked through an automated spam detection service (Akismet).
 The information entered in a comment form may also be shared with Gravatar, a global avatar service that connects avatars with email addresses.
-WordPress, Akismet, Jetpack and Gravatar are all services by Automattic, Inc.
+WordPress, Akismet and Gravatar are all services by Automattic, Inc.